-We support projects in the areas of agriculture and food systems, tourism and resilient communities, clean energy and natural resources across the region.
+We support projects in the areas of agriculture and food systems, resilient communities, clean energy and natural resources across the region.
 All projects we support are connected to University of Minnesota resources.

 With support from the Northeast RSDP, Hartley Nature Center in Duluth boosted the storage capacity of an older solar array with a new battery system.
 This forward-looking project resulted in a model not only for peers, but for future generations.

 Northeast RSDP helped develop and provides ongoing support for the University of Minnesota Duluth (UMD) Sustainable Development Research Opportunity Program (SDROP).
 This program provides students opportunities to work closely with a variety of Northeast Minnesota communities on their sustainable development projects.
 Students gain valuable research and project experiences, and community partners benefit from the skills and work contributions of UMD students.